Skip to content

 Step 2: Create a Revision for Each Claude Task

 Instead of creating branches, you create distinct, parallel revisions off your main branch.
-Each revision is an isolated sandbox for a Claude session.
+Each revision is an isolated line of work in jj’s history.

 # Check your history to find the main branch